College football odds don’t stay still.

 What causes college football betting lines to move?

-Is it better to bet early or wait?
+Is it better to bet early in the week or wait until game day?

-Sharp money comes from experienced bettors who target soft opening lines.
+Sharp money comes from experienced bettors who target inefficient prices and often influence line movement early in the week.

-How do sportsbooks decide when to move a betting line?
+How do sportsbooks decide when to adjust a betting line?

-Sportsbooks move betting lines to manage risk and balance action, primarily reacting to sharp money, betting volume, and exposure on one side of the market.
+Sportsbooks move lines to balance action and limit risk, responding to betting volume, injuries, and exposure on one side of the market.

 What is the difference between sharp money and public money?